barneyfoxuk/jquery.phantascope/README.md

         <td><strong>layout</strong></td>
         <td>Array</td>
         <td>[6]</td>
         <td>An array containing the number of frames on each row of the sprite.
-The default describes a sprite containing one row of six frames.</td>
+The default describes a sprite containing one row of six frames.<br/><br/>For example, a sprite sheet consisting of three rows, the first two containing six frames and the last row containing four frames would be described as: [6,6,4]</td>
     </tr>
     <tr>
         <td><strong>animationPoints</strong></td>
         <td>Array</td>
         <td>[<br/>&nbsp;&nbsp;[1,1],<br />&nbsp;&nbsp;[1,6]<br/>]</td>
         <td>The points through which the animation will play.
 Each point is an array, the first value refering to the column, the second to the row.<br/><br/>This default value will play from the first frame to last frame (based upon the default layout of six frames on one row).
-You can use as many points as you want, and the animation can play either forward or backwards.<br/><br/>For example. to update the current animation to reverse and play back to the start you would parse these settings: [[1,1], [1,6], [1,1]].</td>
+You can use as many points as you want, and the animation can play either forward or backwards.<br/><br/>For example, to update the current animation to reverse and play back to the start you would parse these settings: [[1,1], [1,6], [1,1]].</td>
     </tr>
     <tr>
         <td><strong>loop</strong></td>